Kingxukai/linux/Documentation/misc-devices/uacce.rst

     const struct uacce_ops *ops;
   };

-According to the IOMMU capability, uacce_interface flags can be:
+According to the woke IOMMU capability, uacce_interface flags can be:

 ::